For deadlines, application requirements, and information on how to apply, see the Graduate Application Guide for this program.

 To RSVP for our event, please email Alexandria Martinez at: firstname.lastname@example.org.

-In addition to a strong academic record and GRE scores, applicants should have majored or minored in a quantitative discipline that provides a solid foundation for advanced study of applied statistics or completed a sequence of courses typically found in such quantitative disciplines.
+In addition to a strong academic record and GRE scores, applicants should have majored or minored in a quantitative discipline (such as mathematics, statistics, or computer science) that provides a solid foundation for advanced study of applied statistics or completed a selection of courses typically found in such quantitative disciplines.
+We strongly encourage individuals who major or minor in other quantitatively rigorous disciplines to apply, if their skills and interests align with the goals of our program.

 - Online application